shwilliam/react-use-machine/README.md

 ## Usage

-The following example demonstrates how to use the `useMachine` hook in an example button component that fetched data on click:
+The following example demonstrates how to use the `useMachine` hook in an example button component that fetches data on click:

 ```jsx
 import React from 'react'